Geoff Stewart

 Geoffrey Peter Stewart (born 15 December 1973) is an Australian former rower – a national champion, an U23 world champion and a three-time Olympian.

 Rowing brothers

 Geoffrey's twin brother James was also a three time Olympic rower (1996, 2000, 2004).
-Their younger brother Stephen rowed at the 2004 & 2008 Olympics.
+Their younger brother Stephen rowed at the 2004 and 2008 Olympics.
 They became the first trio of brothers to represent Australia in rowing at the same Olympics when they all rowed at Athens 2004 to a bronze medal in the men's eight.
 The brothers were all educated at Newington College (1984–1991), and took up rowing coached by Olympian and fellow Old Newingtonian Michael Morgan and deputy headmaster Robert Buntine.

 In his remarkable representative rowing career, on all six occasions that Geoff Stewart won a world championship or Olympic medal, he was racing with his brother James who won the same medal.

 Club and state rowing

 Geoff Stewart's senior club rowing was from the UTS Haberfield Rowing Club on Sydney's Iron Cove.

 Stewart's first state representative selection for New South Wales came in 1992 in the youth eight who contested and won the Noel F Wilkinson Trophy at the Interstate Regatta within the Australian Rowing Championships From 1994 to 2004 he rowed in eleven consecutive New South Wales men's senior eights competing for the King's Cup at the Interstate Regatta.
 He stroked the 2002 eight and only the 2004 crew was victorious, with the Stewart brothers suffering a long period of Victorian King's Cup dominance.